dwightjack/yuzu/packages/loadable/docs/README.md

 - The **`Loadable` factory** function itself
 - An **outlet component** returned by the factory function
-- A **rendered component** defined in a `component` options of the factory
+- A **rendered component** assigned to the `component` option of the factory
 - An optional **loader component**

 Let's start getting this concepts sorted.

 ## Basic Usage

-Let's imagine you have a component `UsersOnline` that renders the number of online users reading that data from a remove API endpoint.
+Let's imagine you have a component called `UsersOnline` that renders the number of online users reading that data from a remove API endpoint.

 Here are the HTML and component class for `UsersOnline`: